Bobby Kimmel

 Bobby Kimmel (born September 1, 1940) is an American musician and songwriter who currently performs with the acoustic folk group I Hear Voices.
-He has been recording and performing in concert for over 50 years and was a founding member of the Stone Poneys, along with Linda Ronstadt and the late Kenny Edwards.
+He has been recording and performing in concert for over 50 years and was a founding member of the Stone Poneys, along with Linda Ronstadt and Kenny Edwards.

-Bobby Kimmel moved to Tucson as a child for his asthmatic condition.
+Kimmel moved to Tucson as a child for his asthmatic condition.
 His father was a studio musician in New York City, and become the principal double bass player in the Tucson Symphony Orchestra.
 He also owned and operated a retail music shop near the university.

 Kimmel's early musical influence was jazz, especially "West Coast" jazz.
 He also listened to the "harder" East Coast jazz.
 His passion for jazz continued all throughout his high school years, and it was not until he discovered the guitar (at age 17) that his musical direction changed.

 He became aware of the folk and blues musicians such as Doc Watson, Lightnin Hopkins, Merle Travis, and Mississippi John Hurt, as well as contemporaries like Dick Rosmini, Steve Mann and Ry Cooder.
 Phonorecords from his father's music store at this time contributed invaluably to his musical education.

 At that point, Kimmel fully turned his attention toward folk music.
 He began playing both bass and guitar in the folk music clubs around Tucson in the early 1960s.
 He started performing with his friend Linda Ronstadt.
 During that period he played bass in a folk group with Linda and her older brother and sister Peter and Suzie.

-The LA Years
+Los Angeles years

-In 1963, Bobby left Tucson for Los Angeles to further his music career.
-Quickly he called Linda to join him in LA.
+In 1963, Kimmel left Tucson for Los Angeles to further his music career.
+Quickly he called Linda to join him there.

-Linda agreed, together they formed The Stone Poneys with LA guitarist Kenny Edwards.
+Linda agreed, together they formed The Stone Poneys with the guitarist Kenny Edwards.
 After a few months of rehearsal (including in the local laundromat which had great acoustics), the trio played an open mike gig at The Troubador in West Los Angeles.
 That one performance resulted in a multi—album contract with Capitol Records.

 The Stone Poneys

-The Stone Poneys recorded three albums for Capitol in the mid-60s and had a major hit in 1967 with "Different Drum", written by soon-to-be Monkees member Michael Nesmith.
+The Stone Poneys recorded three albums for Capitol in the mid-1960s and had a major hit in 1967 with "Different Drum", written in 1964 by soon-to-be Monkees member Michael Nesmith.
 Different Drum peaked at #12 on the Cashbox Top 100 chart on February 12, 1968.
-The first two Stone Poney albums mostly featured Bobby's original songs.
+The first two Stone Poney albums mostly featured Kimmel's original songs.

-The band toured nationally and played the popular music TV shows of the day.
-They appeared on The Tonight Show Starring Johnny Carson in New York.
-They even toured briefly as the opening act for The Doors when "Light My Fire" was a huge hit and Jim Morrison was quickly becoming a pop music phenom.
+The band toured nationally and played popular music TV shows including The Tonight Show Starring Johnny Carson.
+They toured briefly as the opening act for The Doors when "Light My Fire" was a huge hit and Jim Morrison was a pop music phenom.

-Just about the time "Different Drum" became a nationwide hit, Kenny Edwards quit The Stone Poneys.
-That was the beginning of the end.
-Linda and Bobby played one more tour under The Stone Poneys name with pick-up musicians, and the group disbanded at the end of the tour.
+About the time "Different Drum" became a hit, Kenny Edwards quit The Stone Poneys.
+That was the beginning of the end, Ronstadt and Kimmel played one more tour as The Stone Poneys with pick-up musicians, and the group disbanded at the end of the tour.